Loreenbh/cybersecurity-portfolio/42_projects/post_common_core/snow-crash/level01/README.md

 ## Exploitation
 The string `42hDRfypTqqnw` is a 13-character hash, whick indicates a legacy Unix DES-based hash.
-Since the format matches DES, we can se John The Ripper to crack it.
+Since the format matches DES, we can use John The Ripper to crack it.

 ![John the Ripper cracking the DES hash](images/crack-passwd.png)